aptech/docs/docs/CR-gdaDStatMat.rst

 Set *colind* to a scalar 0 to use all of the columns in *vnamevar*.

-*vnamevar* must either reference an Mx1 string array variable containing variable names, where M is the number of columns in the data set variable, or be set to a scalar 0.
+*vnamevar* must either reference an Mx1 string array variable containing variable names, where M is the number of columns in the dataset variable, or be set to a scalar 0.
 If *vnamevar* references an Mx1 string array variable, then only the elements indicated by *colind* will be used.
 Otherwise, if *vnamevar* is set to a scalar 0, then the variable names :code:`"X1, X2, ..., XK"` for